CurrencyCloud/postman/README.md

 ![](media/image24.png)

-If the payment creation is succesful, we wil get a response that looks like the following:
+If the payment creation is succesful, we will get a response that looks like the following:

 ![](media/image25.png)